 1. Use it to live

-Hopefully this is obvious: If you need the money now — to pay rent or utilities, or simply to buy groceries — take what the government has given you and spend it.
+Hopefully, this is obvious: If you need the money now — to pay rent or utilities, or simply to buy groceries — take what the government gives you and spend it.

 Perhaps there are ways to avoid this option.
-Several banks have said they are willing to work out plans that give customers a little financial breathing room with their bills.
-For example, customers who have an auto loan or mortgage with Ally may be able to defer payments for 120 days.
+Ever since the pandemic made its unwelcome appearance, many banks have expressed a willingness to work out plans that give customers a little financial breathing room with their bills.

 So, if you can work out something like this with lenders, it might be worth doing.
 That way, you can keep the government cash in savings in case you need it later.